Cameloah/RIB_gps_tracker/README.md

 Features:
 - track kilometers in 200m intervals
 - check for WiFi periodically
-- if home network available, spawn server wit driven km
+- if home network available, spawn server with driven km
 - sound alarm when driving too fast in geo-fenced area

 Hardware: